Photoresist: Off-stoichiometry thiol-enes(OSTE) polymer

 In 2016, OSTE Polymers were shown to possess a unique photolithography mechanism, based on diffusion-induced monomer depletion, which enables high photostructuring accuracy.
 The OSTE polymer material was originally invented at the KTH Royal Institute of Technology, but is now sold by Mercene Labs.
 Whereas the material has properties similar to those of SU8, OSTE has the specific advantage that it contains reactive surface molecules, which make this material attractive for microfluidic or biomedical applications.

 Hydrogen silsesquioxane (HSQ)

 HSQ is a common negative resist for e-beam, but also useful for photolithography.
 Originally invented by Dow Corning (1970), and now produced (2017) by Applied Quantum Materials Inc. (AQM).
 Unlike other negative resists, HSQ is inorganic and metal-free.
-Therefore, exposed HSQ provides a low dielectric constant (low-k) Si rich oxide.
+Therefore, exposed HSQ provides a low dielectric constant (low-k) Si-rich oxide.
 A comparative study against other photoresists was reported in 2015 (Dow Corning HSQ).

 Applications

 Microcontact printing

 Microcontact printing was described by Whitesides Group in 1993.
 Generally, in this techniques, an elastomeric stamp is used to generate two-dimensional patterns, through printing the “ink” molecules onto the surface of a solid substrate.

-Step 1 for microcontact printing.
-A scheme for the creation of a polydimethylsiloxane (PDMS) master stamp.
-Step 2 for microcontact printing A scheme of the inking and contact process of microprinting lithography.
+Steps for microcontact printing: 1) A scheme for the creation of a polydimethylsiloxane (PDMS) master stamp.
+2) A scheme of the inking and contact process of microprinting lithography.